ownimage/image-processing-examples/05 Lightroom AI Description Generation/README.md

 ## Requirements

-1. Needs to work with NEF, DNG, JPG files
+1. DONE Needs to work with NEF, DNG, JPG files
-2. For each file in the directory it needs to create a file with the AI description of the content of the file.
+2. DONE For each file in the directory it needs to create a file with the AI description of the content of the file.
 This would be one file for the whole directory with one line per file with the filename.xmp, and the new comment.
+Note that the xmp files are automatically updated.
-3. I then needs to merge the description into the associated XMP file in the UserComment.
+3. DONE I then needs to merge the description into the associated XMP file in the UserComment.
 Note that although it suggests that you might be able to have multiple lines, only the first li is used.
 ```
 <x:xmpmeta ...>